uc-vision/taichi-splatting/README.md

 * Compute point visibility in backward pass (useful for model pruning)
 * Example training on images with split/prune operations
+* Novel heuristics for split and prune operations computed optionally in backward pass

 ### Todo